Little Crackers

 Little Crackers is a British Christmas comedy-drama that was broadcast on Sky1.
-It consists of a series of short films featuring stars of British and Irish comedy, including Stephen Fry, Catherine Tate, Chris O'Dowd, Kathy Burke, Victoria Wood, and Bill Bailey.
+It consists of a series of short films featuring British and Irish comedians and actors, including people like Stephen Fry, Catherine Tate, Chris O'Dowd, Kathy Burke, Victoria Wood, and Bill Bailey.
 According to Sky Television, the show marked the start of their biggest investment in British comedy during Sky1's twenty-year history.
 The success of the first series led Sky to renew the show for a second series, which began airing on 18 December 2011.
 The comedians involved in the second series included Harry Hill, Sheridan Smith, Sanjeev Bhaskar, John Bishop, Shappi Khorsandi and Jack Whitehall.

 Moone Boy, created by and starring Chris O'Dowd for Sky1, and Walking and Talking, written by and starring Kathy Burke for Sky Atlantic, are both full series based on Little Crackers shorts.
 They have been commissioned for 6 episodes and 4 episodes respectively.